-The CAA provides for mandatory alternative dispute resolution (ADR), which includes confidential counseling and mediation for the settling of disputes under most workplace rights laws as described on page 18 of this Annual Report.
+The CAA provides for Administrative Dispute Resolution (ADR), which mandates confidential counseling and mediation for the settling of disputes under most workplace rights laws as described on page 5 of this Annual Report.

 The CAA imposes a 180 day time limit for an employee, applicant, or former employee to initiate a workplace rights violation claim.
 After completing confidential counseling, the employee may pursue his or her claim through confidential mediation with the employing office.
-If the parties involved are not able to resolve their dispute through mediation, an employee may either pursue an administrative hearing with the OOC, or file a civil suit in Federal district court.
+If the parties involved are not able to resolve their dispute through mediation, an employee may either pursue an administrative hearing with the OOC, or file a civil suit in Federal District Court.

 After an administrative hearing, if either the employee or the employing office is dissatisfied with the final decision of the hearing officer, a request may be made to have the hearing officer's decision reviewed by the Board of Directors of the OOC.
 If the employee or the employing office is dissatisfied with the Board of Directors' ruling, the decision may be appealed to the U.S. Court of Appeals for the Federal Circuit for further review.
-If the employee decides to file a civil suit, in Federal district court, an appeal of that decisions will proceed under the rules of the appropriate U.S. Court of Appeals.
+If the employee decides to file a civil suit in Federal District Court, an appeal of that decision will proceed under the rules of the appropriate U.S. Court of Appeals.

-Depending on the law and facts in a case, a hearing officer, the OOC Board of Directors, or Federal court may order monetary awards and other appropriate remedies for the prevailing party in the case, such as reinstatement, promotion, or back pay.
-Attorney's fees, and other costs may also be awarded.
-No civil penalties or punitive damages can be awarded for any claim under the CAA.
+Depending on the law and facts in a case, a hearing officer, the OOC Board of Directors, or Federal court may order monetary awards and other appropriate remedies for the prevailing party in